ymyke/cardio/DOMAIN.md

   at the start and scrapped at the end of a fight.
 - **Grid:** Where cards are placed during a fight.
 No grid outside of fights.
 - **Gems:** Are created when the human player inflicts surplus damage on the computer player.
-Can be used in certain locations (maybe to buy cards, skills, or items?).
+Can be used in certain situations and locations.
 - **Agent:** The human player or computer player.
-  - FIXME Is there still a need for the term agent?
-Check all occurences.
-  - FIXME Maybe just player and computer?
-(Currently, it's mostly human vs computer)
 - **Opponent:** In a fight, the opposing card to a card.
 - **Damage:** The damage an agent has suffered.
 An agent loses 1 life when the damage reaches a certain threshold.